mechash/Opti-MC-MServer/Server-End-Installation.md

       ssh pi@192.168.0.100
    ```

-> Note: if you are not sure about rpi_ip_address you should login to your router admin pannel and have a look over there.
+> Note: If you are not sure about rpi_ip_address, you should login to your router admin panel and have a look over there.

 ### Step 3 : Update Raspberry Pi